venjaku/PyChamp/ReadMe.md

-⋆ PyChamp - Python Scripts for Absolute Beginners
+# PyChamp - Python Scripts for Absolute Beginners

-⋆ his repositary can help you to learn python from scratch.
+## This repositary can help you to learn python from scratch.

-⋆ ccording to Wikipedia "Python is an interpreted, high-level, general-purpose programming language.
+According to Wikipedia "Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace."